lcmgregoire/UPDATE_KAR_PIPELINE_LEASYSCAN_EZTr/README.md

 2) ETref calculation in calculateETref package

-**Initial version:** ETref values too large for the expected order of magnitude.
+*Initial version:* ETref values too large for the expected order of magnitude.
 Identification of a conversion problem in the initial version.
 In addition, calculation adapted to a 15 min interval.

-**Current version:** suitable for all measurement intervals (defined by the seq_by parameter).
+*Current version:* suitable for all measurement intervals (defined by the seq_by parameter) and fix the conversion problem

-5) PlantEye :
+3) PlantEye :

 Initial version: There is no visualization of leaf area data measured by the Plant Eye scanner to check whether the 3D-LA data used to calculate Tr and TRrate are consistent.
 However, Plant Eye can provide aberrant/missing data when plants have reached a certain phenological stage (barcode reading problems, overlapping, etc.).
 In this case, pearl millet crop )

 Current version: we propose here to visualize the 3D-LA data by graph, and the user removes by himself/herself the days he/she considers as outlier.